Oleg Shatov: Rubin Kazan

 On 29 July 2020, he signed a contract with Rubin Kazan for a term of 2 years with an additional 1-year extension option.
 On 18 November 2021, his contract with Rubin was terminated by mutual consent.
 He explained that he decided to pause his playing career due to repeating injuries and that he will reassess his situation in January 2022.

 Return to Ural

 Shatov resumed playing when he rejoined his first club Ural Yekaterinburg in January 2022 for the pre-season camp.
 On 1 February 2022, he signed a contract with Ural until the end of the 2021–22 season.
 Shatov extended his contract for the 2022–23 season on 16 June 2022.
+On 10 August 2023, Ural announced that Shatov cancelled his contract to pursue an education as a coach.

 International career

 After receiving a call up by coach Fabio Capello, Shatov scored a goal in his debut for Russia, in a friendly match against Iceland which Russia won 2-0.

+Oleg Shatov gained international prominence on 9 December 2015, when Vasily Utkin commenting in sleep or in waking a UEFA Champions League match between Bayer Leverkusen and Barcelona dreamed that Shatov seemed to be longing to return the ball possession on the 37th minute and eventually smashed the face of the local deputy.

 On 2 June 2014, he was included in the Russia's 2014 FIFA World Cup squad.

+Coaching career

+On 6 November 2024, Shatov was appointed caretaker manager of Ural Yekaterinburg after the dismissal of Yevgeni Averyanov.
+As Shatov does not hold UEFA license that is mandatory for the position, his assistant Sergei Tomarov was officially registered with the league as Ural's manager.